lf-/gankra.github.io/blah/dsts-are-polymorphic-generics/index.md

 }
 ```

-Which is *still* a sugarring over the even *deeper* reality of all the types being nice little generic composable pieces:
+Which is *still* a sugarring over the even *deeper* reality of all the types being nice little generic composable pieces like this:

 ```rust
 struct DST<P, M: Metadata> {